Journey by foot and canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall, five times the height of Niagara Falls.

 The water from the tap is brownish in colour, which is from the tannin in the water, and not polluted.
 However, it is recommended that bottled water, which is readily available, is used for drinking.
 Remember to drink plenty of it to prevent dehydration as it does get humid in Guyana.

-You need to be have a reasonable level of walking fitness to hike to Kaieteur Falls.
-The climb up from the Gorge to the top of the Falls is a hot and hard one which will take 4-6 hours, depending on the weather and your fitness levels.
-Most days you will walk for a few hours, bird spotting and searching for wildlife.
+You need a reasonable level of walking fitness to hike to Kaieteur Falls.
+The climb up from the Gorge to the top of the Falls is a hot and hard one, which will take 4-6 hours, depending on the weather and your fitness levels.
+Most days, you will walk for a few hours, spot birds, and search for wildlife.

 The humidity can make a short walk feel a lot harder than it is, and take on board lots of water.